chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **User model** – user model gives meaning to the information by giving it a structure

-  - By choosing what's the most imp they compute differently – HCI or data processing or etc
+  - By choosing what's the most important they compute differently – HCI or data processing or etc

   - Need to have confidence in the user model